Blackterio/glide-license-plates/How to add support to your vehicle.md

 ```
 local plateCustomText = "" -- Custom text for the license plate, leave blank if you want random text based on the plate's type.
 IT MUST BE THE SAME FOR ALL PLATES
 local plateType = {"argold", "argvintage"} -- Plate type(s).
-See the "type.md" file in Github for more types. "anytype" (without the {}) for ALL types available.
+See the "Every plate type available.md" file in Github for more types. "anytype" (without the {}) for ALL types available.
 Empty or wrong type will fallback to "argmercosur"

 ENT.LicensePlateConfigs = {